polettix/ETOOBUSY/_posts/2020-01-06-path-loop-erasure.md

 }
 ```

-This implementation does not rely on fictious items but it is otherwise a
-direct application of the algorithm seen before.
+This implementation assumes that identifiers are strings (we're using `eq`),
+you might want to adapt it to your needs.
+It is mostly a direct translation
+of the pseudo-code in the previous section, apart for a couple stylistic
+differences (mainly in how indexes are initialized and incremented).

 ## Time's up

 The path loop-erasure algorithm can be a bit daunting when you read it in
-its full abstract, formal shape, but it can start to make a lot of sense
+its full abstract, formal shape, but it starts to make a lot of sense as
-as soon as you jot down a couple examples to understand what does it mean
+soon as you jot down a couple examples to understand what does it mean for a
-for a *path* to have loops.
-I hope the explanation above is clear,
+*path* to have loops.
+I hope the explanation above is clear, otherwise
-otherwise please comment!
+please comment!

 [wikipedia-maze]: https://en.wikipedia.org/wiki/Maze_generation_algorithm